 Here's a brief guide to the Sheen-related sites in and around Peoria

-How Blessed Fulton Sheen embodied the 7 key virtues
+How Venerable Fulton Sheen embodied the 7 key virtues

 Sheen is a model for those striving for holiness.
 Through his practice of the theological and cardinal virtues, which comprise the primary characteristics of candidates for sainthood, Sheen’s life gives a glimpse of what ours could and should resemble.

 Faith illuminated Sheen’s life above all else.
 He knew that his Redeemer lives, and it shaped and defined everything about him.
 “If you do not live what you believe, you will end up believing what you live,” Sheen once said.